Here are five quick tips to save money easily without your lifestyle really feeling it.

 5) Stop eating out so much.

 That Chinese food you just paid $10 for has typically less than $2 of ingredients in it.
-And there are lots of things you can be cooking up easily at home with little or no knowledge.
+And there are lots of things you can be cooking up easily at home with little or no knowledge using easy cooking recipes found online.
 The two big money savers, even beyond the overpriced Chinese, are eggs and coffee/tea.
-You can make your own breakfasts for literally pennies and it’s not hard.
+You can make your own breakfasts for literal pennies and it’s not hard.